Bank & Statement Import

 Method File Types Best For

-Excel Import .xlsx, .xls Spreadsheets from your bank or accountant
+Excel Import .xlsx, .xls Spreadsheet exports provided by your bank or prepared by your accountant

 How to Import CSV/Excel Files

-1. Navigate to Bank Import in the sidebar
+1. Go to Bank Import in the sidebar

-4. Choose the Bank Account these transactions belong to
+4. Specify the Bank Account the transactions belong to

-6. Review the preview and click 🎯 Smart Matching
+6. Inspect the preview table, then press 🎯 Smart Matching to begin categorization

 Statement Bucket (PDF Import)

-🪣 NEW Feature: Drop your PDF bank statements into the Statement Bucket.
-Our AI-powered extraction reads the transactions automatically.
+🪣 NEW Feature: Drag your PDF bank statements into the Statement Bucket and let Kantivo's AI-driven parser identify and extract every transaction automatically.

 How to Use Statement Bucket

-3. Select which bank the statement is from
+3. Indicate which financial institution issued the statement

 Supported Banks